History

 Together, the duology finds itself in yet another shadow pairing, with their predecessor in the series’ procession of pairs.
 These are the first 2D Zelda games developed in the era of 3D Zelda, and they exist in dialogue with the N64 Zeldas almost by default.
 Both games feature characters and iconography that we previously thought only existed in either Hyrule or Termina, but somehow have found themselves in two games that take place in neither.
 For the first time, we see Gorons in two dimensions.
 The Oracle games seem to be seeking a purpose for 2D Zelda in this new age, asking what can be done better in this format.
 (One answer is water-based dungeons.
 The version of Jabu-Jabu in Oracle of Ages finds Link adjusting the water level across dungeon floors in a similar manner to Ocarina’s Water Temple–which is much more satisfying when “flooded” vs. “non-flooded” is a binary state, as 2D dungeon design requires.)

 Neither game fits neatly into our Normal basket, nor our Weird one.
 Both games take place outside Hyrule, unlike the Normal Zeldas.
 But they lack the dreamlike anxiety of the Weird Zeldas, and their mutual nostalgia seems fixed largely on the tentpoles of the series’ past–not the subversions.
-However, alongside a few icons from Ocarina of Time, some characters and images from Majora’s Mask creep in: Tingle, the Postman, the toilet hand.
+However, alongside a few icons from Ocarina of Time, some characters and images from Majora’s Mask creep in: Tingle, the postman, the toilet hand.
 The Oracle games break the cycle of Normal and Weird Zeldas by pledging allegiance to the Normal for two games in a row.
 But the Weird is scribbling in the margins, and it may continue to do so.

 There may be obvious pairings of Normal and Weird Zeldas in the series beyond this point.
 I don’t have the familiarity to say.
 However, as I’m writing this, the most recent mainline Zelda is a mirror-twin of the most acclaimed game in the franchise thus far, which was itself a refocus on what made the original Legend of Zelda so revolutionary.
 The legacy of Majora’s Mask–or maybe it's more accurate to say the legacy of Zelda II–lives on.